EmAdd9/Maven-day-01/README.md

 # MyWebApp - Java Web Application(Scenario)

-MyWebApp is a Java web application developed by Company XYZ using the Spring framework.
-This repository contains the source code and configuration files for the application, and Maven is used as the build and dependency management tool.
+Company XYZ is building "MyWebApp," a Java web application using the Spring framework.
+This application is composed of multiple modules and depends on external libraries.
+To streamline the build process and handle dependencies efficiently, the development team opts to use Maven.
+With Maven, they can easily define the project structure and configuration files, manage dependencies, and automate tasks such as compiling source code, running tests, and packaging the application.
+Continuous integration with tools like Jenkins ensures a smooth development workflow.
+Maven's integration with testing frameworks like JUnit ensures thorough testing and quality assurance.
+Ultimately, Maven simplifies deployment and promotes consistency across different environments.

 ## Project Setup